daveaglick/daveaglick/Input/posts/nuget-api-survey.md

 ## Paket

 [Paket](https://fsprojects.github.io/Paket/) is a dependency manager that supports NuGet packages as well as other sources such as Git repositories or HTTP resources.
-It has it's own packaging format, but is compatible with NuGet's.
-This means it needs to use the NuGet APIs to read NuGet packages as one of it's supported package formats.
+It uses the .nupkg package format under the hood, which means it needs to use the NuGet APIs to read and write NuGet packages.
 It can also pull packages from a NuGet server (such as the public NuGet gallery), though it's unclear to me if this functionality uses the NuGet API or a custom protocol implementation (I seem to remember reading something about the latter, but can't find it now).
 There are a lot of other NuGet integration points as well, and it appears that Paket has already implemented NuGet version 3 compatibility in a lot of places.

 ## Cake